Djacon/obsidian-ml-notes/ML & DL/Metrics/Regression metrics/Mean Absolute Error.md

 **Mean Absolute Error (MAE)** is a [[metric]] measured the average of the absolute errors - that is, the average absolute difference between the estimated values and the actual value.
-MAE is a **Loss function**, corresponding to the expected value of the squared error loss.
+MAE is a **Loss function**, corresponding to the expected value of the squared error loss

 #### Evaluation Function:
 $$